pchansen/GetData/README.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+## Data Processing

+### Initial Inspection of Data

+Inspection of the unzipped data set reveals data in multiple files in multiple directories.
+According to the Course definition this data set is not in a "tidy" format.

+The data in the files in the subdirectories *test/Inertial Signals/* and *train/Inertial Signals/* (body_acc_[xyz].txt, body_gyro_[xyz].txt and tot_acc_[xyz].txt) appear to be partially processed raw data (collected over time at 50Hz on the mobile phones) and which is then further processed to form the larger feature data sets in *test/X_test.txt* and
+*train/X_train.txt*.
+It is therefore **assumed** that these files should not be merged into an integrated data set (as per project requirement 1).

+Inpection of the processed feature data sets in in *test/X_test.txt* and *train/X_train.txt* reveal no missing data (NA).
+Therefore no further account was made for missing data in the run_analysis script.

+### run_analysis.R script